Moment Risk Measures

 Where:

-: T×1vector of portfolio returns.: expected value operator, supports weighted averages.
+: T × 1vector of portfolio returns.: Expected value operator, supports weighted averages.

 SquaredSOCRiskExpr